The Consequences of Manipulating AI

 What Ethical Judgment Requires

-If AI is to judge fairly, it must operate on core principles of accuracy, transparency, and resistance to pressure.
+If AI is to judge fairly, it must operate on core principles of accuracy, transparency, and resistance to pressure — and society must hold it there.

 Sidebar: Punishment vs. Selection